Leodmanx2/Phantom-Drive-WT/README.md

 Phantom Drive
 =============

-**Update (2019-06-22):** This project is currently undergoing a significant rewrite.
-New functionality will not be added until this is complete.

 Description
 -----------

-Phantom Drive is the working title of a game based on the anime series *Gen'ei wo Kakeru Taiyou.*
+Phantom Drive *was* the working title of a game based on the anime series *Gen'ei wo Kakeru Taiyou*.
+That project is on hold indefinitely.
+I have long since learned that if you want to write a game, you should probably start with an existing engine and also have at least a vague concept of the kind of game you intend to make.

-In reality this project is more of a game engine upon which eventually a game will be built.
-It was begun primarily as a learning exercise, and consequently goes through periods of inactivity as I explore architectural options.
+Phantom Drive *is* a practice ground for learning about programming.
+It is what I hack on to learn about language features, rendering techniques, and software architecture.

 Download
 --------